AI Core

 Deployment

 A deployment maps a logical name to a specific model on a specific provider connection.
 For example, deployment "gpt-4o" might map to the gpt-4o model on your OpenAI connection.
-The orchestrator resolves deployments at runtime using a fallback chain:
+Deployments now advertise one or more purposes through AIDeploymentPurpose (Chat, Utility, Embedding, Image, SpeechToText, TextToSpeech, Vision) so the runtime can resolve the best deployment for each task while preserving the older legacy type API for backward compatibility.

 - Profile-level deployment override